Ji-noha/AutoDataFlow/Readme.md

 # Auto data flow
-This project scrapes data from APIs, cleans it, and saves it to PostgreSQL.
-The pipeline is containerized with Docker Compose (Python + database), and a Jenkins CI/CD pipeline automates testing, building, and pushing the Docker image
+Weather Data ETL Pipeline

+This is a small personal project that demonstrates an end-to-end data pipeline:

+Scrapes weather data from an API.

+Cleans and transforms the data using Python and Pandas.

+Stores the data in a PostgreSQL database.

+Containerized with Docker and Docker Compose.

+Automated build and deployment using Jenkins (CI/CD pipeline).

+Technologies Used

+Python & Pandas

+PostgreSQL

+Docker & Docker Compose

+Jenkins (CI/CD)

+Bash/Linux (basic automation)

+“This project is configured with hardcoded database credentials for personal use.”